 Many business owners thus want to make sure they are using their PPP funds correctly, which can prevent them from having to repay the loans and help keep their business finances in order.
+Under the CARES Act, there is also the Employee Retention Credit, also known as the ERC, which you can learn more about here.
 Here are answers to some of the most common questions business owners have about PPP loans and how to use them — including whether they can tap into that amount to rehire employees they were forced to let go earlier in the pandemic.

 1. Why Were PPP Loans Important?

 COVID-19 turned many businesses upside down.
 Some had to shutter temporarily due to local mandates and requirements.
 Others needed to create dramatic changes in their operations in order to protect customers and employees alike.

 PPP loans provided the funds necessary to cover immediate business expenses.
 Small business owners embraced PPP loans through the Small Business Administration (SBA) as a way to stay afloat during the financial challenges associated with the spread of the virus.
 According to the terms of the SBA loan, acceptable use included: